-Following the conclusion of the corrective action period, the auditor has an additional 30 days to complete and submit the final report.
+Following the conclusion of the corrective action period, the auditor has an additional 30 days to complete and submit the final report to the audited facility and/or agency.
 Where there is corrective action, the final report is an updated version of the auditor's interim report to the facility.
 If no corrective action is required, the final report will be the only report issued to the facility.
 In either instance, the final report must comply with all of the requirements for audit report content and findings under Standard 115.403, as well as the requirements detailed for the interim report in Chapter 17 of this Handbook.